 First, I reviewed with my class how to solve regular word problems.
 I’ve taught them the strategy, “Circle, Circle, Underline” (circle information and underline what they want them to do figure out) to help zero in on the important stuff.
 We solved the problem and we were ready to move on.
 Then, I added a second question to our previous.
-I showed the students how to use information gathered from our fist step to solve the second question.
-Once we solved, we headed back to our seats to take notes on the three step method.
+I showed the students how to use information gathered from our first step to solve the second question.
+Once we solved, we headed back to our seats to take notes on the three-step method.

 I used the gradual release process as teaching structure for this method and it worked really well.

 Modeling Two-Step Word Problems

 First, the kiddos wrote out the 3 steps to take to solve a multi-step word problem.

 I like having kids write things in their own words.
 It makes me think they are “owning” their learning.
 We worked together using the three-step process to solve a sample problem right below.

 Then, it was their turn to practice with a buddy.
 I have my class in Kagan style groupings, so I had them turn to their shoulder partner for this part.

 They talked it through with their buddy and then glued it in.

 Finally, they were ready to try the process on their own.
 They worked through the word problems just like they did with their buddy.
 And because their buddy was still sitting right by them, they could also double check if they had an issue.

 Once all the students were ready, we came back together as a class and shared every single person’s way of solving the problem.
 I wanted each student to take a moment and explain their thought process.
 Eventually, we’ll move to writing out the why’s and how’s but for now, talking is our first step!